Leadership and Team Ministry

 The LCA is committed to volunteer involvement in our congregations and agencies and to supporting, resourcing and caring for them properly to the best of our ability.
 In Australia, we seek to comply with the National Standards for Volunteer Involvement, and they will also be helpful for congregations in New Zealand.

-LCA Church Worker Support has a comprehensive ‘Volunteer Guide’ resource, available on the LCA Portal, with accompanying resources, such as templates for role descriptions.
+LCA Church Worker Support has a comprehensive ‘Volunteer Guide’ resource with accompanying resources, such as templates for role descriptions (see buttons to the left).

 The National Standards for Volunteer Involvement are managed by Volunteering Australia and provide a framework for supporting the volunteer sector in Australia.
 They provide good practice guidelines for organisations to attract, manage and retain volunteers and help improve volunteer experience.